Does happiness change over time?

 Meiwaku

-Iza shares that living in Japan taught her a lot of things and made her appreciate life more; the attention to detail, attentiveness to others, and the way Japanese people relate to objects; that objects are also important and need to be looked after -- they hand it over to someone who might have a use for it.
-There are certain Japanese attributes that she finds useful, like their attitude of gratitude: Iza believes that gratitude is important because of the relational quality that it has; it reminds people that they live with others.
+Living in Japan taught Iza a lot of things and made her appreciate life more; the attention to detail, attentiveness to others, and the way Japanese people relate to objects — that objects are also important and need to be looked after.
+There are certain Japanese attributes that she also finds useful, like their attitude of gratitude that she believes is important because of the relational quality that it has; it reminds people that they live with others.

 Iza’s ikigai

-Iza shares that situations like the pandemic made her appreciate the relationships that she has; her family, friends, and acquaintances are a very important part of her life and she considers them as her ikigai.
+Situations like the pandemic made Iza appreciate the relationships that she has; her family, friends, and acquaintances are a very important part of her life and she considers them as her ikigai.
 In addition to that, her passion for research and teaching are also sources of her ikigai, as well as her other creative pursuits.

 Conclusion